timenglesf/blog/content/posts/continuous-deployment-1.md

 title: "Continuous Deployment: Getting Started with CD for Containerized Go Apps Using GitHub Actions & GCP"
 ---

-# Introduction to This Series
+## Introduction to This Series

+*The references to a blog in this post are for my older blog that was built from scratch using Go.
+My new blog is built using Hugo and the Papermod.*

 This post serves as an introduction to this series on creating a CD pipeline for containerized Go apps using GitHub Actions and GCP.